 Many changes have happened to SixPrizes along the way:

 - Co-founder Jeremy went on his own way, Pablo Meza (3rd Worlds 2005) joined to replace him for a short while, and from then on I managed SixPrizes solo.

 - Running SixPrizes by myself was difficult because I was just beginning to learn how to code at the time (so that I could improve the site), and I was also in my final year of college, so I had almost no time to write articles.
 Seeing this, the incredible community here stepped in and become the main contributors.

-In early 2017, I decided my days of editing were coming to a close, and Christopher Schemanske and Alex Hill stepped in to manage the day-to-day operations of the site.
-Christopher had been working with me on editing since early 2014 and writing for 6P since the spring of 2015.
-Alex had been writing off and on for the site for most of its history, but made his Underground debut in June 2015.
-I stayed around as our technical support and as an advisor.
-In September 2018 Alex stepped down from operations, and Christopher’s tenure came to a close in January 2019.
-Currently, I am managing SixPrizes solo.
+- In early 2017, burnt out from years of editing and managing 6P, contributors Christopher Schemanske and Alex Hill stepped in to manage the day-to-day operations.
+Christopher had been working with me on editing articles since early 2014 and writing for 6P since the spring of 2015.
+Alex had been writing off and on for the site for most of its history.
+I stuck around part-time to serve as an advisor and provide technical support for Alex and Christopher.

-I hope you enjoy your stay here and be sure to let me know if you have any suggestions … we are always trying to improve the site!
+I hope you enjoy your stay at 6P and be sure to let me know if you have any suggestions.
+I am always trying to improve the site.

 Thanks and best,

 Adam Capriola (webmaster of SixPrizes)